phetsims/rosetta/doc/how-to-change-a-string-key.md

 - [ ] Check if there are any unverified changes on this branch.
 If there are, make sure that the appropriate amount of testing is performed on the RC before publishing (the details of what is "appropriate" is beyond the scope of this document).
 If there are no such changes, it is generally fine to move forward with publication without verification.
 - [ ] Publish the simulation.
-Don't move to the next step until this is complete.
+- [ ] If the string is used by another simulation, you'll need to update the version of the repo where the change occurred that is used by the sim.
+Usually this means creating or updating a branch of the repo where the change was made and then updating the dependencies list for the dependant simulation.
+You'll need to do an RC and production release for this sim as well.
 - [ ] Take Rosetta out of maintenance mode (again, see the Admin Guide for information on how to do this).
 - [ ] Verify that the string key change worked by going to Rosetta (https://phet.colorado.edu/translate/), selecting the simulation for which the update or updates were made, chossing a locale for which a translation exists, pressing "Go",